Generation-UK-I/AZ-900-Curriculum-Guide/AZ-900-Notes.md

 - Mobile Apps as a back-end for iOS and Android apps, for example storing app data in the cloud, authenticating mobile app' users, sending push notifications, etc.
 - WebJobs - run a program or script alongside a web app, API, or mobile app

-## Describe Azure virtual networking
+## Describe Azure Virtual Networking

 It sounds obvious, but since cloud resources are deployed remotely, to access and work with them, they need access to a network.
 On-premise networks have:
 - **Routers** which connect networks together, such as private networks to the public internet, allow us to make routing rules which define how traffic can reach specific destinations, define subnets for network segmentation, and implement NAT.